 The tool tags are not documented in this release of Spring as they are currently undergoing review.
 If you are a third party tool vendor and you would like to contribute to this review process, then do mail the Spring mailing list.
-The currently supported tool tags can be found in the file 'spring-tool-2.0.xsd' in the 'src/org/springframework/beans/factory/xml' directory of the Spring source distribution.
+The currently supported tool tags can be found in the file 'spring-tool-2.5.xsd' in the 'src/org/springframework/beans/factory/xml' directory of the Spring source distribution.

-A.2.8.
+A.2.10.
 The beans schema

 Last but not least we have the tags in the beans schema.
 These are the same tags that have been in Spring since the very dawn of the framework.
-Examples of the various tags in the beans schema are not shown here because they are quite comprehensively covered in the section entitled Section 3.3.3, "Bean properties and constructor arguments detailed" (and indeed in that entire chapter).
+Examples of the various tags in the beans schema are not shown here because they are quite comprehensively covered in the section entitled Section 3.3.2, "Dependencies and configuration in detail" (and indeed in that entire chapter).